mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 ## Microservices

 Microservices (as known as microservice architecture or application architecture) is an architectural style that structures an application as a collection of low coupling services.
-A service is a function that is self-contained and does not have any relation to other services (low coupling).
+[5] A service is a function that is self-contained and does not have any relation to other services (low coupling).[6]

 Microservices do not share data.
 Each service has their own database that is not make public to the other services.
 This is to ensure the low coupling of each service.

 Dependencies between services is managed by sagas.
 A saga is a sequence/step of local transaction.
-Each local transaction updates the database of the current service used and sends a signal to trigger the next local transaction in other services to start.
+Each local transaction updates the database of the current service used and sends a signal to trigger the next local transaction in other services to start.[7]

 There are two different types of sagas:
-- Choreography – each local transaction sends a signal to trigger the next local transactions in other services.
+- Choreography – each local transaction sends a signal to trigger the next local transactions in other services.[7]
-- Orchestration – An object will tell all the related services to a given event what local transactions to execute.
+- Orchestration – An object will tell all the related services to a given event what local transactions to execute.[7]

 #### Advantages
 -	Service can be developed by a small team independently as there is no shared database.
 -	Each team is free to implement/modify anything at anytime without interfering/affected by other teams’ progression.
--	Enable continuous delivery/deployment of large, complex applications.
+-	Enable continuous delivery/deployment of large, complex applications.[5]
--	Easy to test the functionality of each service.
+-	Easy to test the functionality of each service.[8]

 #### Drawbacks
--	Way more difficult to combine all services into the final application since the data of each service is not shared to the other services.
+-	Way more difficult to combine all services into the final application since the data of each service is not shared to the other services.[8]
--	Difficult to do integration testing as each service is totally isolated to another services.
+-	Difficult to do integration testing as each service is totally isolated to another services.[8]

 ## Managing dependencies between services